danielr1996/bumpup-node/README.md

 ## Highlights
 - configurable
-- extensible
+- extensible through plugins
 - automated
 - monorepo compatible
 - does one thing and does it well

 ## Key Concepts
-bumpup focuses on automating the typical steps involved in software versioning, which usually are
+`bumpup` focuses on automating the typical steps involved in software versioning, which usually are
 - reading the current version from somewhere, e.g. `package.json` or `composer.json`
 - determining what the next version should be according to the changes since the last version, e.g. using `semver`
 - updating the version, e.g. in `package.json`, `composer.json` but also in files that are part of your source code, to